 Financial planning topics addressed include retirement, education, spending, insurance and taxes.
 Advisors typically prepare a written financial plan for prospective clients prior to beginning any advisory services.
 When focusing on retirement in particular, clients can choose certain programs that assist them in setting up recurring payments in retirement.

 Clients also can choose an online advice program, where an online tool provides education and guidance to help achieve goals.
-For example, clients can get a forecast of their potential future account value or annual retirement income, recommendations for specific mutual funds or ETFs to invest in and scorecards looking at the performance and riskiness of their available investments.
+For example, clients can get a forecast of their potential future account value or annual retirement income, recommendations for specific mutual funds or exchange-traded funds (ETFs) to invest in and scorecards looking at the performance and riskiness of their available investments.
 Clients in this program also have phone access to an investment advisor.
 This is a non-discretionary account option, meaning the client decides whether to implement the recommendations and what investments they ultimately purchase.

 Other clients end up working with Edelman Financial Engines through their workplaces or other institutions.
 In this case, clients have access to the same online services described above.
 Clients also may choose to have the firm professionally manage their retirement accounts through a discretionary relationship, meaning the client does not sign off on each trade, and can receive a comprehensive retirement evaluation.
-In some cases, clients may even hire the firm to advise and manage nonretirement accounts, or those not offered through the workplace.
+In some cases, clients may even hire the firm to advise and manage non-retirement accounts, or those not offered through the workplace.

-To recap, here is a full list of services offered through Edelman Financial Engines:
+Here is a full list of services offered through Edelman Financial Engines:

 - Portfolio management (wrap fee accounts; discretionary)